James L. Buie

-James L. Buie (1920 – September 25, 1988) was an American scientist and inventor working for TRW Inc who developed transistor–transistor logic, a form of integrated circuit technology that became widely used early in the integrated circuit industry.
+James L. Buie (1920 – September 23, 1988) was an American scientist and inventor working for TRW Inc who developed transistor–transistor logic, a form of integrated circuit technology that became widely used early in the integrated circuit industry.

 Biography

 Early life

 James L. Buie was born in 1920 in Hollywood, California.
 He went to the local public schools and graduated from Hollywood High School.
 He then attended the Los Angeles City College and received an associate's degree.
-Buie served in World War II as an naval aviator and became a lieutenant commander.
+Buie served in World War II as a naval aviator and became a lieutenant commander.
 He was awarded the United States Distinguished Flying Cross for action during May 26–31, 1944.

 Buie, an electrical engineering graduate of University of Southern California who received a BSEE in 1950, took his first job at Pacific Semiconductors (PSI) in Culver City, California in 1951, where he worked on transistor circuitry as related to diodes and resistors.
 He was next employed by Ramo-Woolridge Corporation in 1954; Ramo-Woolridge joined with Thompson Automotive Group in 1958, and eventually in 1965 Thompson-Ramo-Woolridge became known as TRW Inc.